-- To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the electrical plug on the fuel shut-off solenoid. - 2.
-To reduce fire hazards, keep the engine free of grass, leaves, excessive grease, and dirt. - 3.
-Keep all nuts, bolts, and screws tight to ensure the machine is in a safe, working condition.
-Check the blade mounting nuts frequently, making sure they are tight. - Perform only maintenance instructions described in this manual.
-Unauthorized maintenance operations or machine modifications may result in unsafe operating conditions. - If the engine must be running to perform a maintenance adjustment, keep hands, feet, and clothing away from moving parts.
-Do not wear jewelry or loose clothing. - Always use the proper engine service manual when working on the engine.
-Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions. - 7.
-Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
-For service of the pressurized fuel system, including the fuel pump, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kubota service dealer. - 8.
-Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - 9.
-Never attempt to disconnect any safety devices or defeat the purpose of these safety devices. - Do not change the engine governor settings or overspeed the engine.
-The governor has been factory-set for maximum-safe engine operating speed.
+- 1. To prevent accidental starting of the engine when servicing or adjusting the machine, remove the key from the ignition switch and disconnect the electrical plug on the fuel shutoff solenoid. - 2.
+To reduce fire hazards, keep the engine free of grass, leaves, excessive grease, and dirt. - Keep all nuts, bolts, and screws tight to ensure the machine is in a safe, working condition.
+Check the blade mounting nuts frequently, making sure they are tight. - 4.
+Perform only maintenance instructions described in this manual.
+Unauthorized maintenance operations or machine modifications may result in unsafe operating conditions. - 5.
+If the engine must be running to perform a maintenance adjustment, keep hands, feet, and clothing away from moving parts.
+Do not wear jewelry or loose clothing. - 6.
+Always use the proper engine service manual when working on the engine.
+Unauthorized maintenance operations or modifications to the engine may result in unsafe operating conditions.

-- Use genuine factory replacement parts.
-Substitute parts may result in product malfunction and possible injury to the operator and/or others. - 12.
+- Altering the equipment or engine in any manner which adversely affects its operation, performance, durability, or use will VOID the warranty and may cause hazardous conditions. - Never attempt to disconnect any safety devices or defeat the purpose of these safety devices. - Do not change the engine governor settings or overspeed the engine.
+The governor has been factory-set for maximum-safe engine operating speed. - 10.
+Use genuine factory replacement parts.
+Substitute parts may result in product malfunction and possible injury to the operator and/or others. - 11.
 Use care when charging the battery or performing maintenance on the battery and electrical system: - a.
 Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - b.
-Charge the battery in a well-ventilated space, so gases produced while charging can dissipate.
-Make sure the battery vents in the caps are open. - c.
+Charge the battery in a well-ventilated space, so gases produced while charging can dissipate. - c.
 Keep sparks, flames, and smoking materials away from the battery at all times.
 To avoid sparks, use care when removing battery cables from posts. - d.
-Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system.
+Disconnect both battery cables before unplugging any wiring connectors or making repairs on the electrical system. - 12.
+Do not attempt to service the engine fuel injection system, which contains high pressure fuel and may cause injury if mishandled.
+For service of the pressurized fuel system, including the fuel pump, fuel lines, and fuel injectors, contact your Walker dealer or authorized Kubota service dealer.